aidandreyes/aidandreyes/README.md

 ## About me
 Hi!
 My name is Aidan Reyes and I am a rising fourth-year undergraduate student at San Diego State University pursuing a B.S. in Statistics with an Emphasis in Data Science.

-You can reach me on my personal email @aidanreyes2005@gmail.com
+You can reach me at @aidanreyes2005@gmail.com

 ## Languages & Softwares